Financial support (pre-entry)

 What don’t we know

-Currently we do not enough evidence to make claims about which forms of financial support (bursaries/grants/fee-waivers/scholarships) are most effective.
+Currently we do not have enough evidence to make claims about which forms of financial support (bursaries/grants/fee-waivers/scholarships) are most effective.
+There are also questions around the threshold after which financial support is actually effective at increasing enrolment to HE because it covers a significant proportion of the unmet financial need (Herbaut and Geven, 2019).

-Much of the existing research has taken place in the USA.
+Importantly, much of the existing research has taken place in the USA.
 As student finance arrangements differ from country to country, we cannot make conclusive statements about how some forms of financial support might apply in a UK context.
 We are lacking causal studies on the impact of financial support offered by HE providers in the UK.
+Even UK studies published in the 2000s in the UK context might not be relevant anymore, given that the system of student finance has considerably evolved over the last 20 years.
+More recently, the context of rising inflation may also have decreased the net value of the financial support provided to low-income students.

-Much research measures the impact on individuals who received the support because their household income was just above the eligibility threshold, versus those who didn’t receive the support because they were just below.
-There is currently no causal research on the importance of financial support for students from very low-income backgrounds who sit far from this margin.
+Multiple pieces or research measure the impact on individuals who received the support because their household income was just within the eligibility threshold, versus those who didn’t receive the support because they were just outside the threshold.
+Given the evaluation design used, there is currently no causal research on the importance of financial support for students from very low-income backgrounds who sit far from this margin but still receive these programmes.
 These students are likely to have a greater need for financial support than those who only just meet the threshold and so the impact on these individuals could be bigger than the existing research suggests.

 There is only one study that compares the impact of financial support with other approaches.
 The study finds that the impact of combined outreach and financial support is large compared to either of these approaches in isolation (Herbaut & Greven, 2019).
 More evidence on the relative scale of the impact of financial support versus other approaches would help HE providers understand how best to structure their overall outreach offering.